tb15g15/betfair_project/README.md

 # Betfair Exchange Trading Project

-_This project aims to build a trading bot that acts on the Betfair Exchange to execute orders based on some 'pre-specified' criteria derived from previous market data._
+_This project builds a Betfair Exchange trading bot that executes market orders based on some 'pre-specified' criteria derived from previous market data._

 __Motivation__